JuliaPy/SymPy.jl/docs/src/introduction.md

 number of real roots is consequently between $0$ and $n$.

-For a *univariate* polynomial expression (a single variable), the real roots, when available, are returned by `roots`.
+For a *univariate* polynomial expression (a single variable), the real roots, when available, are returned by `real_roots`.
 For example,

 ```jldoctest introduction
 julia> real_roots(x^2 - 2)